Music MM (Jazz Performance)

 Eligibility

-Applications may be submitted to study the following instruments: saxophone, trumpet, trombone, piano, electric guitar, acoustic bass, vibraphone, violin, drums, and vocals.
+Applications may be submitted to study the following instruments: saxophone, trumpet, trombone, clarinet, harmonica, piano, electric guitar, acoustic bass, vibraphone, violin, drums, and vocals.
+Other instruments not listed are welcome to apply.
 Applicants who double or play secondary instruments and those who compose may be given extra consideration.
-The musicians accepted to attend the Herbie Hancock Institute of Jazz Performance must complete the full two-year program of study.
-The Herbie Hancock Institute of Jazz Performance encourages applications from all candidates without regard to race, color, religion, gender, age, national or ethnic origin, sexual orientation, mental or physical handicap, or veteran status in administration of its educational policies, admissions policies, scholarship programs and other activities.
+The musicians accepted to attend the Institute of Jazz Performance at UCLA must complete the full, two-year program of study.
+The Institute encourages applications from all candidates without regard to race, color, religion, gender, age, national or ethnic origin, sexual orientation, mental or physical handicap, or veteran status in administration of its educational policies, admissions policies, scholarship programs, and other activities.

-Once accepted into the program students will apply for a Master’s Degree from the UCLA Herb Alpert School of Music by submitting an additional application to the UCLA Graduate Division.
-Students must be academically approved by the University of California Los Angeles to be accepted into the UCLA Herb Alpert School of Music.
-Requirements for acceptance include a Bachelor’s Degree from an acceptable institution with a minimum GPA of 3.0 for the last two years of upper division coursework.
-International students must have a TOEFL score of at least 560 on the written exam and 87 on the internet exam.
+Once accepted into the program, students will apply for a master’s degree from The UCLA Herb Alpert School of Music by submitting an additional application to the UCLA Graduate Division.
+Students must be academically approved by the University of California Los Angeles to be accepted into The UCLA Herb Alpert School of Music.

-Domestic students will be required to establish California residence for purposes of UCLA tuition.
+Domestic students will be required to establish California residence in order to receive the full scholarship in the second year of the program.
 This includes establishing legal/physical residence and obtaining a California-based driver’s license, vehicle registration, voter registration and bank account.

 Costs